 Can I Sell Electricity to the Grid in Ireland?

-Yes, you can sell surplus solar electricity to the grid from July 2022.
+Yes, you can sell surplus solar electricity to the grid in Ireland.
 Electricity suppliers will make offers for your electricity, and you can choose the highest bidder.

 Don’t expect solar export payments to make you a fortune.
 The main financial benefit of solar panels will continue to be powering your own home.
 Export payments are the cherry on top.